Resume Tips

 • To: increase efficiency, reduce costs, improve accuracy, enhance user experience, automate processes, solve [specific problem].

-• Resulting in: a X% increase, a X% reduction, saving X hours/dollars, improving score/metric to X.
+• Resulting in: a certain percentage increase, a certain percentage reduction, saving X hours or dollars, improving a score or metric to X.

 Academic Projects Examples